Jenny Seagrove: Mane Chance Sanctuary

 Mane Chance Sanctuary is a registered charity, based in Compton, Guildford, that provides care for rescued horses.
 It aims to "provide sanctuary and relief from suffering for horses, while promoting humane behaviour to all animals and mutually beneficial relationships with people who need them."

 The sanctuary was established in 2011 by Seagrove, who stepped in to support a friend facing financial difficulties.
 She was able to secure land on Monkshatch Garden Farm and has since grown the charity which today cares for over 30 horses using a unique system of equine welfare.

-The charity's trustees include the actor Sir Timothy Ackroyd and the philanthropist Simrin Choudhrie.
-The chairman is James McCarthy.
 In 2014, she performed a duet alongside singer Peter Howarth called The Main Chance, as part of a cause for the sanctuary.